EnshenZhu/CIS6030_Assignment2/README.md

    docker cp A1_data.txt namenode:/tmp
    ```

-IV.
+##### IV.
 Sync the input data to the Hadoop HDFS

 1. Get into the namenode bash by  ```docker exec -it namenode bash```
 2. Get into the tmp folder by ```cd tmp```
 3. Create a hdfs directory named input by ```hadoop fs -mkdir -p input```
 4. Place the input files in all the datanodes on HDF by ```hdfs dfs -put ./input/* input```

+### Results

-V. Counting the numbers of strings which has the length equal or more than 25
+#### I. Counting the numbers of strings which has the length equal or more than 25

 1. make sure you are still inside the namenode bash terminal with the route of the ./tmp directory.
-You may review the <b>Part IV</b> first and second steps to re-enter into the namenode bash
+You may review
+   the <b>Part IV</b> first and second steps to re-enter into the namenode bash
 2. Run the WordCount_Q1 in the namenode by

    ```
-   hadoop jar WordCount_Q1 org.example.WordCount_Q1 input output
+   hadoop jar WordCount_Q1.jar org.example.WordCount_Q1 input output
    ```

 3. When the terminal finish the work, enter ```hdfs dfs -cat output/part-r-00000``` to view the results
-4. The final results should look like as follow
+4. The final results should look like as follows

    ```
    root@56ab0ee74f48:/tmp# hdfs dfs -cat ./output/part-r-00000